jaromir-sukuba/nvm/readme.md

 SYSTem:BEEPer - single integer parameter, sets beeper off (0) or on (1)
 SYSTem:BEEPer? - return beeper state

 NVM is fully calibrated by ACAL feature.
 For this it needs to have its reference voltage setup in calibration memory before running ACAL function.
-The value is accesible only through remote interface and its CALibration:VREF command.
+The value is accessible only through remote interface and its CALibration:VREF command.
 If the reference value in calibration memory is outside 6,95-7,3V range, default value 7,05V is assumed.
 At the moment, individual range calibration isn't supported, but probably will be in future firmware revisions.

 ## NVM project goals
 In this section I'll discuss performance of this instrument and project goals